karnzx/dotfiles/README.md

 Install chocolatey see https://chocolatey.org/install

-Open PowerShell as **Administrator** and run:
+Open PowerShell as **Administrator** and run the following command:
 ```powershell
 choco.exe install -y microsoft-windows-terminal vscode vcxsrv
 ```

-run XLaunch > Next > Next > Uncheck Primary Selection, Next > Save Config at `win+r` > `shell:startup` path
+After installation, run XLaunch and configure it as follows:
+- Click "Next" twice.
+- Uncheck "Primary Selection" and click "Next".
+- Save the configuration at the shell:startup path.

 ---
 ## Installation

-install chezmoi and clone dotfiles with bootstrap command below.
+To install chezmoi and clone the dotfiles, use the bootstrap command below.

-there are 2 variables (_can be ignore_) just create for anyone fork or clone this dotfiles for personal use.
+There are two optional variables you can create for anyone who forks or clones these dotfiles for personal use:

 | key             | value               |
 | --------------- | ------------------- |
 | GITHUB_USERNAME | git repo username   |
 | BITWARDEN_EMAIL | bitwarden email     |

-How `bootstrap.sh` work ?
-- install `bitwarden-cli` and unlock vault
-- install `chezmoi` then init & apply dofiles

-once cloned dotfiles chezmoi will run scripts to install all necessary things such as WSL2 config, fonts, tools etc.

 ```shell
 GITHUB_USERNAME=karnzx \